 [20:42] First Year Medical School

-So you're finally a medical student.
-You start off with your white coat ceremony Everybody is excited.
+So you’re finally a medical student.
+You start off with your white coat ceremony.
+Everybody is excited.
 Then reality hits and you realize that life is completely different now.
-There's that analogy of drinking out of a fire hose and it's so true.
-It's test after test after test.
-There are tons of material to learn.
+There’s that analogy of drinking out of a fire hose and it’s so true.
+It’s test after test after test.
+There is a ton of material to learn.
 You just need to hit the ground running and go.

 A lot of students ask how to prepare.
 What do you do in the summer before?
 What classes should be taken in undergrad?
 The answer is to just really enjoy your life up until medical school.
 Then start in medical school and just go.